prateek-kacker/Solving_Sudoku_Puzzle/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Naked Twins is kind of elimination technique and it has to be done repeatedly.
+A: Naked Twins is kind of elimination technique.
 It is at the same level as other techniniques like elimination and only_choice.
 Doing repeatedly helps in reducing the sudoku puzzle to a level when none of the techniques work.
-Then we do a depth first search to solve the Sudoku problem
+Then depth first search is done to solve the Sudoku problem

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: In Diagonal Sudoku problem, there is additional constraint of the diagonals having same property as a unit.
+A: In Diagonal Sudoku problem, there is additional constraint on the diagonals.
+That constraints is similar to the constraint on a units hence it is treated similar to unit.
-In the code, we create a list of units and we have two more units for diagonals.
+In the code, we create a list of units and we include diagonals in the list of units.

 ### Install